VV123/Multimodal-QP/README.md

-# Unsupervised Pre-training for Semantic Multimodal Learning
+# Multimodal query and prediction

 ## Dependencies